jlettvin/Ellipsis/README.md

 Writing scientific papers is difficult because the tools are cumbersome.
-Configuring a variety of programs and libraries and making them cooperate to yield a paper in final form takes substantial time.
+Configuring a variety of programs and libraries and making them cooperate to yield a paper in final form takes substantial time and skill.

-The purpose of Ellipsis is to reduce the burden on the author and make drafting the paper into a simple rapid development process much as software engineers often develop for their own convenience.
+The purpose of Ellipsis is to reduce the time and skill burden on the author, and make drafting the paper into a simple rapid development process, much as software engineers often develop for their own convenience.

 The Ellipsis utility is a portable markdown system